marchaefner/jedit-CoffeeScriptSideKick/README.md

 The SideKick tree represents (most) classes and functions according to their position in the source code.
 In Cakefiles tasks will also be added to the tree.
-Errors encountered while parser will be forwarded to ErrorList.
+Errors encountered while parsing will be forwarded to ErrorList.

-This plugin uses a modified version of CoffeeScript 1.3.3 wich runs inside the Rhino JavaScript engine.
+This plugin uses a modified version of CoffeeScript 1.3.3 which runs inside the Rhino JavaScript engine.

 ## Installation

-Copy `CoffeeScriptParser.jar` from the `dist` folder in your jEdit plugin folder (e.g. `~/.jedit/jars`) and then activate it in the Plugin Manager.
+Copy `CoffeeScriptParser.jar` from the `dist` folder into your jEdit plugin folder (e.g. `~/.jedit/jars`) and then activate it in the Plugin Manager.

 ## Building